MarcinK420/Productivity_app/README.md

-# Productivity Tracker
+# Productivity & Habit Tracker

-A simple web application for tracking daily productivity by recording activities and their difficulty levels.
+A simple web application for tracking daily productivity and visualizing habit consistency.

 ## Features

-- Track daily activities with comments
+- Track daily activities with comments and difficulty points.
-- View progress towards daily productivity goals
+- View daily progress towards productivity goals.
-- Generate statistics and charts for any day
-- Save and view reports in the application
-- Export reports as PDF to a dedicated 'raporty' folder
-- Add custom activity types with defined difficulty levels
+- Manage custom activity types (habits) and their difficulty levels.
+- Visualize monthly habit consistency with a grid view.
+- Export all application data (activity definitions and history) as a JSON backup file.

 ## Usage

 1. Open `index.html` in your web browser.
+2. **Track Activities Tab:**
-2. Select an activity type from the dropdown, add a comment (optional), and click "Add Activity".
+    - Select an activity, add an optional comment, and click "Add Activity".
-3. View your progress on the progress bar at the top.
-4. Switch to the "Statistics" tab to view charts and generate PDF reports.
-5. Access all your saved reports in the "Reports" tab - view them directly in the app.
-6. Use the "Manage Activities" tab to add new types of activities or delete existing ones.
+    - View today's progress and activity list.
+    - Click "Export All Data (Backup)" to save a complete backup of your habits and history.
+Save this file securely.
+3. **Habit Tracking Tab:**
+    - Select a month and year.
+    - Click "Show Grid" to view your habit consistency for that period.
+    - Marked cells indicate the habit was performed on that day.
+4. **Manage Activities Tab:**
+    - Add new activity types (habits) with their names and difficulty levels.
+    - Delete existing activity types.

 ## Productivity Metrics

-- An activity's difficulty level (1-5) determines its point value
+- An activity's difficulty level (1-5) determines its point value.
 - 10 points = Productive day
 - 15 points = Very productive day